-QBE European Operations has decided to restructure its business in order to ensure continued access to the European single market following the UK’s withdrawal.
+QBE European Operations has restructured its business in order to ensure continued access to the European single market following the UK’s withdrawal.

 In June 2017 we announced our intention to create a new subsidiary in Belgium to preserve our ability to operate across the European Economic Area (EEA).
-By doing so we will ensure we can continue to enjoy passporting rights and preserve our ability to provide continuity of service to our European policyholders irrespective of the outcome of Brexit negotiations.
+By doing so we have ensured we can continue to enjoy passporting rights and have preserved our ability to provide continuity of service to our European policyholders irrespective of the outcome of Brexit negotiations.

-This development is intended to enable QBE to support customers and brokers across the EEA from our existing offices in eight continental European countries and also handle European business that is placed in the London market.
+This development enables QBE to support customers and brokers across the EEA from our existing offices in eight continental European countries and also handle European business that is placed in the London market.

-Our priority is providing certainty for our customers and our decision to set up a legal entity in Belgium ensures it will be business as usual, with QBE continuing to operate from and across mainland Europe.
+Our priority is providing certainty for our customers and our legal entity in Belgium ensures it will be business as usual, with QBE continuing to operate from and across mainland Europe.

-QBE intends to facilitate the above by consolidating our (re)insurance platforms in Europe into one Belgium-based (re)insurer, QBE Europe SA/NV (“QBE Europe”).
+QBE has restructured it’s European business by consolidating our (re)insurance platforms in Europe into one Belgium-based (re)insurer, QBE Europe SA/NV (“QBE Europe”).

 On these pages, you will find: